What's On This Month

 In December 2001, the Derwent Valley Mills became inscribed as a UNESCO World Heritage Site.
 This international designation confirms the outstanding importance of the area as the birthplace of the factory system.

-Built in 1797 and restored in 2002 Heage Windmill, a Grade II listed building, is the only working, stone-towered, multi-sailed windmill in England.
+Built in 1797 and restored in 2002 Heage Windmill, a Grade II listed building, is the only working, stone-towered, six-sailed windmill in England.
 She is set in the Derbyshire countryside, providing spectacular views.

 Nestled in the Derwent Valley, High Peak Junction was the hub of transport activity and is now a true haven of heritage and wildlife.
 It's literally the junction of the Cromford Canal and the High Peak Trail.